LiliaFramework/Lilia/ReadMe.md

   <img src="https://i.imgur.com/yY3wT30.png" alt="Lilia Icon">
 </p>

-Lilia stands as an advanced roleplay gamemode framework for Garry's Mod, meticulously crafted to provide a stable, feature-rich, and open-source platform.
-Drawing inspiration from Lillia, a character in League of Legends who resides in people's dreams and aims to fulfill their desires, Lilia similarly aims to help users fulfill their dreams of creating immersive roleplay servers.
-It's designed to be heavily customizable and easy to create content for, allowing users to focus on bringing their visions to life.
+Welcome to Lilia, an advanced roleplay gamemode framework for Garry's Mod.
+Inspired by [Lillia](https://ddragon.leagueoflegends.com/cdn/img/champion/splash/Lillia_19.jpg), a character from League of Legends, Lilia aims to fulfill your dreams of creating immersive roleplay servers.
+With a focus on stability, rich features, and open-source flexibility, Lilia provides a platform for users to bring their visions to life easily and effectively.

 ## Getting Started

-- Explore our [Installation Tutorial](https://liliaframework.github.io/core%20-%20manual/info_installation/) for comprehensive guidance on setting up Lilia.
+- **Installation Tutorial**: Follow our comprehensive [installation tutorial](https://liliaframework.github.io/core%20-%20manual/info_installation/) to set up Lilia effortlessly.

-- Elevate your Lilia experience by installing our essential [Workshop Content](https://steamcommunity.com/sharedfiles/filedetails/?id=2959728255).
+- **Workshop Content**: Enhance your Lilia experience by installing our essential [workshop content](https://steamcommunity.com/sharedfiles/filedetails/?id=2959728255).

-- Connect with our vibrant community and receive support on our [Discord server](https://discord.gg/6A94jYsfBk).
+- **Community Support**: Join our vibrant community on [Discord](https://discord.gg/6A94jYsfBk) to connect with fellow users and receive support.

 ## Documentation

-For detailed instructions on using and customizing Lilia for your roleplay server, refer to our comprehensive [Wiki](https://liliaframework.github.io).
-Feel free to contribute by making pull requests on the wiki.
+Explore our detailed [wiki](https://liliaframework.github.io) for comprehensive instructions on using and customizing Lilia for your roleplay server.
+We welcome contributions via pull requests to the wiki.

 ## Acknowledgements